 Although not widely planted in Oregon, Sauvigon Blanc is ideally suited to the same climate as Pinot Noir.
-Our estategrown Chehalem Mountains Sauvignon Blanc is delicate and focused, with a bright, refreshing finish.
+Our estategrown Chehalem Mountains Sauvignon Blanc is deliciously ripe and aromatic, showing the excellent potential for this variety in the Willamette Valley.